Barbara Jacket: Career

 Jacket began her coaching career teaching basketball in Eufaula, Alabama, and Port Arthur, Texas, before joining Prairie View A&M as a swimming instructor in 1964.
 The following year, Jacket established the Prairie View A&M Panthers and Lady Panthers track and field team in 1965 as their head coach.
 During her coaching tenure with Prairie View A&M until 1991, Jacket was the winning coach of ten National Association of Intercollegiate Athletics championships and fourteen Southwestern Athletic Conference titles in track and field.

 Outside of college athletics, Jacket was an assistant coach for the United States women's national track and field team during the 1979 Pan American Games.
 As a head coach, she was on the women's track and field team which competed at the 1975 World University Games, 1987 World Championships in Athletics and 1991 World Championships in Athletics for the United States.
 Her 1992 Summer Olympics head coach appointment made Jacket the second African-American woman to hold this position for the United States.
 Apart from coaching, Jacket was the athletic director for Prairie View A&M from 1990 to 1995 and taught health for the university during the 2000s.
 Jacket ended her career with Prairie View A&M in 2010 upon retirement.

 Personal life and death

+In 1990, Jacket was charged with official misconduct and document fraud for allegedly altering restaurant receipts to increase the amount the university reimbursed her.
+She agreed to repay the university and perform community service.

-Jacket was arrested in 1990 on the charges of document fraud and misconduct.
-She died in Richmond, Texas, on January 6, 2022, at the age of 87.
+Jacket died in Richmond, Texas, on January 6, 2022, at the age of 87.